 During our visit to the Chianti region we visited a variety of wine producers delivering exceptional wines.
 A brand new state-of-the-art winery, the oldest cellar in the region and a vineyard that’s experimenting with age-old wine production methods.
-Join me on a mini tour of Chianti’s best wineries.
+Join me on a mini tour of three of the best Chianti wineries.

 Antinori Cellars in Bargino